In-house Laboratory for Pets

 What Can I Do to Help?

 - Schedule a wellness visit for your pet annually.
-Even if your pet shows no symptoms of disease, regular checkups can help your veterinarian detect illness.
+Even if your pet shows no symptoms of disease, regular checkups can help your veterinarian detect illness at an early stage.

 - Be aware of shifts in your pet’s health.
 Inform your veterinarian immediately if you notice any changes in behavior or health, especially if you have a Senior Cat or Dog.